Places to Take Kids Who Love Dinosaurs | Brisbane & Beyond!

-Open every day from 9.30 to 5.00 (closed Good Friday, Christmas Day & Boxing Day.
+Open Monday-Friday from 9.00 to 5.00 and weekends from 9.30 to 5.00 (closed Good Friday, Christmas Day & Boxing Day.
 Open ANZAC Day from 1.30 pm) and serviced by a range of public transport and paid parking options, the Museum will often have different exhibits to entrance young learners.

 Helpful staff will be able to answer any questions your kids have bubbling away and entry is free except for special exhibits.